yilewang/brain-dynamics-toolbox/docs/papers/Rubinov2010ComplexNetwork.md

-### M. Rubinov, O. Sporns, 2010, Complex network measures of brain connectivity: Uses and interpretations, NeuroImage.
+### M. Rubinov, O. Sporns, 2010, Complex network measures of brain connectivity: Uses and interpretations, NeuroImage

 Various measures can be used to detect functional **integration**, **segregation** and **centrality** of individual brain regions.